2024–25 Danish Women's League

-The 2024–25 season of the Danish Women's League, known also as Gjensidige Kvindeliga for sponsorship reasons, was the 53rd season of the highest women's football league in Denmark.
+The 2024–25 Danish Women's League (known also as Gjensidige Women's League for sponsorship reasons) was the 51st season of the top-flight of the Danish Women's Football League.

 This was the last season before the league was rebranded as the A-Liga.

 Format

 The main round of the league is played in autumn as a double round-robin tournament between the 8 participating teams, where each team plays against each other both at home and away.

 The six best placed teams qualify for spring championship finals.
 The finals consist once again of a double round-robin tournament among the six participating teams.
 The scores from the main round carry over into the championship finals.

 The two bottom ranked teams instead play in qualification league, a double round-robin tournament with the top four teams of the 2024–25 Kvinde 1.
 Division for two spots in the 2025–26 A-Liga.
 The scores from the main league are not carried over into the qualification tournament.